bryanberger/discord-figma-project-scaffold-generator/README.md

 ## Why?

 This plugin aims to improve consistency across the team by generating a starting page structure and templates to work from.
 It offers flexibility in the creative process by allowing a designer to opt-in to generating a structure suitable for the project at hand.

 ## How to use

-- Ensure your project includes the `Tools - Design File Template` from the `Design System` Figma project (it should be accessible by default).
+- Create a new Figma file, make it a library.
+- Add `master` components for each page template.
+You are basically creating a template layout and making the entire thing 1 master component (so it easily be inserted into a new project file).
+- Enable this library by default for all of your current/future projects.
+This ensures the templates are accessible to insert anywhere in your org.
+At Discord we have a file called `Tools - Design File Template` that resides in the `Design System` team.
+It's important that the file is accessible and not "private" or "hidden" in any way.
 - Run the plugin, select the page templates you want to generate.

 ## How to update